 - dermabrasion, which uses a small, rotating tool to take off the top layers of skin

 - minimize enlarged blood vessels

 The symptoms of rhinophyma can cause anxiety and emotional distress for some people.
 In some cases, surgical treatment can improve appearance and help ease anxiety.
 However, the problem may reappear after treatment.

 There’s no known way to prevent rhinophyma.
-However, some factors can increase blood flow to the skin’s surface and aggravate rosacea, which is the underlying cause of rhinophyma.
-You may be able to slow the progression of symptoms by avoiding these triggers:
+However, some factors can increase blood flow to the surface of your skin and aggravate rosacea symptoms.
+Experts recommend avoiding these potential triggers in order to limit flare-ups:

 - hot foods and beverages

 - exposure to sunlight

 - strenuous exercise

 Experts also recommend a healthy skin care routine for individuals with rosacea regardless of the subtype.
 This includes: